burtmonroe/SoDA501/Materials/Glossary/README.md

 **Environment**

+**Epoch**

 **ERGM** (see "Exponential Random Graph Model.")

 **Euclidean (distance, norm)**

+**Exceed OnDemand** Software -- remote access client for X-windowing, recommended / provided by ICS for use on the ACI systems.
+Not to be confused with "XSEDE", the consortium of remote computing resources funded by NSF (and generally facilitiated by ICS-ACI).

 **Exponential Random Graph Model (ERGM)**  A generative model of link formation in networks.
 Extensions include TERGM, GERGM.